Jacrac04/DFM-Bot/README.md

 # Dr Forst Maths Bot
-This is a Bot for drfrostmaths.com
+This is a Bot for [drfrostmaths.com](drfrostmaths.com).
-It was originally based of https://github.com/AK163631/DFM-Answer-Tool
+It was originally based of [AK163631's Answer Tool](https://github.com/AK163631/DFM-Answer-Tool)

 ## How To Use